boginw/P5/report/3 Iteration 2/HoughCircle detection.md

 ## Detecting red circles
-This section will explain how circles are detected in the system, and it will try to justify why that approach where chosen, also it will try to highlight any issues or shortcomings of the approach.
+This section will explain how circles are detected in the system, and it will try to justify why that approach was chosen, as well as try to highlight any issues or shortcomings of the approach.
 The section will also show some calculations on the complexity of the algorithms used; this is to ensure that the implementation will be able to perform on the designated system.

 ### The overview
 Detecting red circles in an image might sound like a trivial task to do, but there are some steps necessary to be able to detect reliably.
 These steps will be explained below.